 FIA European Principal Traders Association (FIA EPTA) represents Europe’s leading Principal Trading Firms.
 Our 30 members are independent market makers and providers of liquidity and risk transfer for exchanges and end-investors across Europe.
 We work constructively with policymakers, regulators and other market stakeholders to ensure efficient, resilient, high-quality financial markets.Learn more about EPTA

-FIA EPTA Response to the Bank of England Consultation on the Derivatives clearing obligation
+FIA EPTA response to the HM Treasury Consultation Paper on the Wholesale Markets Review

 CMU and the Investment Firm Review: strengthening European capital markets through proportionality

 Hands up if you want up-and-coming European companies to have sufficient access to the money they need to grow and to drive prosperity across the EU?
 It’s a no brainer – and one of the reasons why European politicians and regulators are keen to push forward the Capital Markets Union.CONTINUE READING

 Developing the CMU through an effective new Prudential Regime for Investment Firms